 The bottom line is that you should do what is best for your life.
 It doesn’t matter whether this is your first, second, third, fourth or even fifth unplanned pregnancy.
 This is a choice that you and only you can make.
 Don’t let anyone try to make these decisions for you.
 But, because this is such a challenging, life-changing decision, it can be helpful to speak with a professional.

 Feel free to contact us at any time to get free information now.
 We can also connect you with an adoption professional who can help explain the adoption process to you.
+Whether you’re pregnant with an unwanted third child or fourth child, you will always have options.
 We would love to help you in any way that we can!